How often should you replace your car brakes? For various vehicles, the general range of 30,000 to 70,000 miles is a good starting point.

 How can I tell if my brake pads need replacing?

-Suppose you notice a loud screeching or grinding noise when braking, a thinner friction material of less than a quarter inch, a warning light on your dashboard, or other signs like your vehicle pulling to one side when braking or a spongy brake pedal.
+Suppose you notice key signs such as a loud screeching or grinding noise when braking, a thinner friction material of less than a quarter inch, a warning light on your dashboard, or other signs like your vehicle pulling to one side when braking or a spongy brake pedal.
 In that case, it may indicate that your brake pads need replacing.

 How often should I get my brake pads checked?

-Get your brake pads checked by a professional at least once a year or every 10,000 miles.
+Get your brake pads checked by a professional at least once a year or every 10,000 miles, and pay attention to the brake light on your dashboard for any warning signs.
 If you drive more frequently, consider having them inspected every six months to ensure vehicle safety and optimal braking performance.

 Is it better to replace the brake pads myself or have a professional do it?

-It is better to have a professional replace brake pads for safety and reliability, as they have the expertise and tools to ensure proper installation and function.
+It is better to have a brake specialist replace brake pads for safety and reliability, as they have the expertise and tools to ensure proper installation and function.

 What’s the average lifespan of brake pads?